rudidude86/gura-lang.github.io/documents/Mapping-Process.md

 This will result in a list `[4, 9, 16]` after evaluating each number in the list.

 Implicit Mapping also works with operators.
-Below is an example that applies Implicit Mapping on plus operator:
+The example below applies an operation that adds three to each value in the list using Implicit Mapping:

     [2, 3, 4] + 3

 This will result in `[5, 6, 7]`.
-Of course,
-you can also apply it on an operation between two lists.
+Of course, you can also apply Implicit Mapping on an operation between two lists.
 See the following example:

     [2, 3, 4] + [3, 4, 5]